micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 +-- crazyflie-clients-python
 ```

-Make sure that all ROS2 or MicroROS nodes created along with the following steps **can reach each other using its network interfaces**.
+Make sure that all ROS 2 or micro-ROS nodes created along with the following steps **can reach each other using its network interfaces**.

 ## Run Kobuki Turtlebot 2 Node